Spicy cucumber salad with tomato, peanuts and fresh chilli peppers is the perfect quick and easy side dish for a whole host of dishes.

 Cucumber is a much-maligned vegetable.
-There is a seemingly an even split from detractors who seemingly believe that they either taste of nothing or are simply disgusting.
+There is a seemingly even split between detractors who believe that they either taste of nothing or are simply disgusting.

 Well, I am not detractor, I love them and my wife orders pickled cucumber every time we eat out.

-This pickled cucumber salad takes the approach of salting the cucumbers before creating the salad.
-Cucumber has an incredibly high water content, around 95% of its weight is water.
+This spicy cucumber salad takes the approach of salting the cucumbers before creating the salad.
+Cucumber has an incredibly high water content, around 95% of their weight is water.

 As a result of this, it ain’t a great vehicle for flavour.

 Now salt is like a magnet for water, salting the cucumber draws out this water.
-Giving a good squeeze reduce the water and helps maximise the cucumber flavour in this salad.
+Giving a good squeeze reduces the water and helps maximise the cucumber flavour in this salad.

-This cucumber salad is wonderfully diverse and it sits well alongside a whole host of dishes.
+This spicy cucumber salad is wonderfully diverse and it sits well alongside a whole host of dishes.

-It features and apple cider vinaigrette that is sweet yet sour but “neutral enough” to sit perfectly with a host of international dishes.
+It features an apple cider vinaigrette that is sweet yet sour but “neutral enough” to sit perfectly with a host of international dishes.

-The picture above shows it pictured with a glorious Indian style Salmon Tikka.
-But you can shift cuisines with this really easily, it is utterly delicious with my Chinese Blackened Pork Belly.
+The picture above shows it pictured with a glorious Indian-style Salmon Tikka.

-You could even go North African, this would be fab with my Moroccan meatballs.
+You could even go North African, this would be fab with my Moroccan harissa meatballs.

 And if you are vegetarian then how about treating yourself to this vegetable wellington.
 A slice of it would be perfect served with a delicious pile of this cucumber salad.